excalidraw/rfcs/active-rfcs/0000-tables.md

 We will need to write a custom reconcilation to reconcile correctly for this case.

-When there are updates we will compare the order and if order is updated, it means rows and columns were reordered and compare the `lastUpdated` as well to ensure most recent update is applied to all the collaborators.
+When there are updates we will compare the `index` and if `index` is updated, it means rows and columns were reordered and compare the `lastUpdated` as well to ensure most recent update is applied to all the collaborators.

 Additionally each cell will also have a `timestamp` attribute if we consider virtual text elements (as mentioned in previous approach) to resolve conflicts when content updated on same cell.